submariner-io/submariner-website/src/content/community/releases/_index.en.md

   result in a missing `ServiceImport` resource and cause name resolution failures.
 * Reduced and restricted the RBAC permissions for the various Submariner components to only what is actually needed to reduce any potential attack surface.
+* Improved the performance of Service Discovery exporting at scale which was hindered by excessive throttling delays when exporting many services quickly.

 ## v0.17.0 (February 26, 2024)